-S. No CSR Project No. of persons ben- efitted from the CSR Projects % of beneficiaries from vulnerable and margin- alised groups 4 Contribution towards establishment of Shina Cultural Centre at Dawar Gurez by Indian Army Over 30000 Annually (Average number of tourists visiting Gurez per year) Not quantifiable 5 Contribution towards upgrading Infrastructure of Rural Self-Employment Training Institutes (RSETIs) run by J&K Bank Over 5000 annually (minimum number of trainees in the RSETIs per year) 50% (conservative estimates based on the data available with regard to vulnerable sections of the society in J&K) 6 Financial Literacy Campaign 500000 Not quantifiable 7 Contribution towards establishment of library at Zanaskar.
-Over 3000 annually (number of children in the age group of 11 to 25) 95% (as over 95% of Ladakh UT's population i categorized as ST) 8 Entrepreneurship Development Project in collaboration with SIDBI - Focussed on Homestay training programme 150 (number of trainees from rural off-beat tourist destinations trained during the programme) 50% (conservative estimates based on the data available with regard to vulnerable sections of the society in J&K 9 Entrepreneurship Development Programme in collaboration with NIESBUD, Ministry of Skill Development, GOI 300 (trainees from J&K UT) 30% (though the trainings were imparted to unemployed youth, an estimated 30% of the trainee group belonged to poor economic background) 10 Nasha Mukta Campaign aimed at achieving drug and tobacco free society 128112 100% 11 Providing One Critical Care Ambulance to SKIMS, Srinagar and Two Ambulances to GMC Jammu Over 10000 annually (vis-à-vis the number of patients who need ambulance services) 90% (govtrun hospitals are mostly frequented by Economically weaker sections and people belonging to other marginalized and vulnerable sections of society) 12 Providing medical equipment to SKIMS, Srinagar and GMC Jammu Over 10000 annually 90%- (govtrun hospitals are mostly frequented by Economically weaker sections and people belonging to other marginalized and vulnerable sections of society) 13 Providing E-Vehicles to Central University Jammu, BGSBU Rajouri, University of Jammu and NIT Srinagar Over 13000 annually (being number of students enrolled in these institutes) 50% (being the percentage of specially-able students and students from other marginalized, vulnerable sections of the society) 14 Entrepreneurship Development Programme in collaboration with NIESBUD, Ministry of Skill Development, GOI 150 (number of trainees trained in the programme in Ladakh UT) 95% (as over 95% of Ladakh UT's population is categorized as ST) 15 Hearing aids and speech therapy Program to provide hearing assessment, speech therapy and hearing aids to poor and needy 2500 100% (project was focused on people from poor economic background) 16 Contribution to JKBRSETI Society for Construction of RSETI Buildings 5000 + (Minimum budding entrepreneurs receiving training from RSETIs per year) 50% (conservative estimates based on the data available with regard to vulnerable sections of the society in J&K) 17 Contribution towards establishing smart classes in University of Kashmir.
+S. No CSR Project No. of persons ben- efitted from the CSR Projects % of beneficiaries from vulnerable and margin- alised groups 4 Contribution towards establishment of Shina Cultural Centre at Dawar Gurez by Indian Army Over 30000 Annually (Average number of tourists visiting Gurez per year) Not quantifiable 5 Contribution towards upgrading Infrastructure of Rural Self-Employment Training Institutes (RSETIs) run by J&K Bank 50% (conservative estimates based on the data available with regard to vulnerable sections of the society in J&K) 6 Financial Literacy Campaign 5000000 Not quantifiable 7 Contribution towards establishment of library at Zanaskar.
+Over 3000 annually (number of children in the age group of 11 to 25) 95% (as over 95% of Ladakh UT's population is categorized as ST) 8 Entrepreneurship Development Project in collaboration with SIDBI - Focussed on Homestay training programme 150 (number of trainees from rural off-beat tourist destinations trained during the programme) 50% (conservative estimates based on the data available with regard to vulnerable sections of the society in J&K) 9 Entrepreneurship Development Programme in collaboration with NIESBUD, Ministry of Skill Development, GOI 300 (trainees from J&K UT) 30% (though the trainings were imparted to unemployed youth, an estimated 30% of the trainee group belonged to poor economic background) 10 Nasha Mukta Campaign aimed at achieving drug and tobacco free society 128112 100% 11 Providing One Critical Care Ambulance to SKIMS, Srinagar and Two Ambulances to GMC Jammu Over 10000 annually (vis-à-vis the number of patients who need ambulance services) by Economically weaker sections and people 12 Providing medical equipment to SKIMS, Srinagar and GMC Jammu Over 10000 annually 90%- (govtrun hospitals are mostly frequented by Economically weaker sections and people belonging to other marginalized and vulnerable sections of society) 13 Providing E-Vehicles to Central University Jammu, BGSBU Rajouri, University of Jammu and NIT Srinagar Over 13000 annually (being number of students enrolled in these institutes) 50% (being the percentage of specially-abled students and students from other marginalized/ vulnerable sections of the society) 14 Entrepreneurship Development Programme in collaboration with NIESBUD, Ministry of Skill Development, GOI 150 (number of trainees trained in the programme in Ladakh UT) 95% (as over 95% of Ladakh UT's population is categorized as ST) 15 Hearing aids and speech therapy Program to provide hearing assessment, speech therapy and hearing aids to poor and needy 100% (project was focused on people from poor economic background) 16 Contribution to JKBRSETI Society for Construction of RSETI Buildings 5000 + (Minimum budding entrepreneurs receiving training from RSETIs per year) 50% (conservative estimates based on the data available with regard to vulnerable sections of the society in J&K) 17 Contribution towards establishing smart classes in University of Kashmir.
 5000 + (As the facility will remotely connect students from affiliated colleges, multiplier effect is expected to take number of beneficiaries even more) 50% (conservative estimates based on the data available with regard to vulnerable sections of the society in J&K)